cloudflare/cloudflare-docs/content/workers/runtime-apis/durable-objects.md

 - {{<code>}}list(options{{<param-type>}}Object{{</param-type>}}){{</code>}} {{<type>}}Promise\<Map\<string, any>>{{</type>}}

-  - Returns keys associated with the current Durable Object according to the parameters in the provided options object.
+  - Returns keys and values associated with the current Durable Object according to the parameters in the provided options object.

     **Supported options:**